rgoldschmid/web24-exercise-3/README.md

     This does not mean that we change the structure in our DOM, we are simply changing the layout using CSS!

+    Also, we make the genre buttons that we added in task 1 work.

-3. Finally, lay out the contents of our elements using CSS Flexbox.
+3. Finally, we lay out the contents of our elements using CSS Flexbox.
 We will center the content of the `header`, and lay out the contents of `nav`,`footer`, and `main` either horizontally or vertically.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are ? of them.
+These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are 11 of them, 2 of which already work, because they test whether the movie data on the server exists and is returned correctly from the `GET \movies`.

 To start the tests, run

     npm run cypress

+As always, use the configured test specification file `cypress/e2e/assessment.cy.js` to run the tests.

-As in exercise 2, there are subtasks for the three tasks.
-Here is the scheme we will use to award the points:
+Here is the scheme of how the subtasks contribute to the tasks 1, 2, and 3:

 + 0.1.
 (Already works) movie-model.js exports the movies object containing at least 3 movies
 + 0.2.
 (Already works) GET endpoint /movies returns at least three correctly formatted movies